AlcAStudio/AlcAStudio/README.md

 - 👋🏽 Hi, I’m @AlcAStudio
 - 👀 I’m interested in game development.
-- 🌱 I’m currently learning Fmod and Unity.
+- 🌱 I’m currently working on VR games with anananas studio.
-- 💞️ I’m looking to collaborate on music production using Propellerhead Reason, any version.
+- 💞️ I’m looking to collaborate on digital music production.
-- 📫 How to reach me: rami@alcastudio.us
+- 📫 How to reach me: Discord AlcA#0948.

 <!---
 AlcAStudio/AlcAStudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.